 Jason R. Holsman

-Prior to his appointment, Holsman was elected and served nearly two terms as a Missouri State Senator to the 7th District.
+Prior to his appointment to the Missouri Public Service Commission, Holsman was elected and served nearly two terms as a Missouri State Senator to the 7th District.
 While in the Senate, Holsman served on numerous legislative committees, including the Commerce, Consumer Protection, Energy and the Environment Committee, the Education Committee, the General Laws Committee, the Transportation and Infrastructure Committee, and the Veterans’ Affairs and Health Committee.
 He also served as Chairman for the Prescription Drug Transparency Interim Committee.

 Holsman was first elected to the Missouri House of Representatives in 2006 and served three terms.
 In that chamber, he served as Chair of the Committee on Renewable Energy, as well as the Joint Committee on Urban Agriculture, in which he fought for environmental awareness in Missouri.
 He also sponsored multiple pieces of legislation promoting a sustainable economy through energy independence and food security.
 He also served on the Joint Committee on Education, Utilities and International Trade and Business.